Celebrate powerful run stories this International Women's Day

-Rahema Mamodo, a Run Happy Team member from the UK, took up the sport in her late 30s to inspire her three girls.
-She primarily runs on roads with an occasional trail run and enjoys taking part in parkrun weekly as a runner and volunteer.“My children motivate me to run, I want them to see that runners come in all shapes, color, and sizes.”
+Rahema Mamodo, a Brooks Running Collective member from the UK, took up the sport in her late 30s to inspire her three girls.
+She mainly runs on roads with an occasional trail run and enjoys taking part in parkrun weekly as a runner and volunteer.“My children motivate me to run, I want them to see that runners come in all shapes, colours and sizes.”

 Proud movement moments: “There are several memorable moments in my running journey.
 One of the most significant was completing my graduation 5k run non-stop at a local parkrun after starting Couch to 5k with zero previous running experience in just 7 weeks.
 Another is my most recent achievement of completing the London marathon, only my second marathon, and smashing my personal best by 30 minutes.
 These experiences have given me more self-belief and a feeling of being unstoppable.
 To push myself even further, I have signed up for my first ultra-marathon of 50km of trail running in 2023.